kennykoswara/SOB/README.md

-# SOB
+# Helper Web
-Synchronize Online Battler Web Game
+This is a web that is design to help people help other people